 - Becoming familiar with informational posters around campus

 - Participating in the Cyber Security scavenger hunt

-- Reading and watching the Cyber Security emails and videos that will be sent to you
+- Reading and watching the Cyber Security emails and videos that are located in the Cyber Security Awareness Month Site

 For additional information about the Stop.Think.Connect Campaign and to become a friend, you are encouraged you to visit www.dhs.gov/stopthinkconnect.
 Technology Services looks forward to hearing about the great efforts Polk State College employees are making to advance cyber security awareness, internally and externally, for our organization.
 Remember: securing cyberspace starts with you.